 When you exert force, you do it through the wrists, so they need to be completely straight to channel all that force into the weight.
 If they’re bent, they won’t be able to fulfill their full potential.

 Like all other parts of your body, you should keep your wrists as tight and as clenched as possible when you do overhead presses.
 Keep them in a way that will make a straight line with your forearm, but if you don’t think you can do this and you’ve failed to keep them straight time after time, you might just have weak wrists.

 To fix this, add some wrist curls to your workout schedule and in a few months things should be much better.

 Standing overhead presses are an intense exercise and they put a lot of pressure on your lower back as well as your shoulders.
 If you start to feel fatigued by overhead presses, reduce the time you spend training them and do it once every couple of weeks or so.

 Meanwhile, put some other exercises in your schedule that will make you better at overhead lifts.
 In time, you’ll get better at those exercises because you’ll become stronger.

 To switch up your exercise routine, I suggest adding some dumbbell shoulder presses, Arnold presses or seated shoulder presses instead of the standing overhead press.

-All of these will make you stronger, so your progression won’t stop and you’ll constantly become better.
+All of these will make you stronger, so your progression won’t stop and you’ll constantly become better and improve the overhead press.
 By mixing it up with other shoulder exercises, you are lowering the chance of hurting your back or your shoulder joints, which is usually an injury that gets you out of the gym for weeks on end.